 Physiotherapists also prescribe, lead and implement therapeutic exercise and education classes for groups and individuals who have been diagnosed with or are at risk of developing chronic diseases such as type 2 diabetes, cardiorespiratory, vascular and musculoskeletal conditions.
 Physiotherapists also have the skills to care before and after surgery to treat obesity, or bariatric surgery.

 An initial referral to Esperance Physiotherapy can be a good way to get someone started with short-term goals, with a view to supporting the person in a longer-term program to maintain a healthy lifestyle.

 Australian Institute of Health and Welfare

 Are aches and pains holding you back from physical activity?

-Speak to us at Esperance Physiotherapy to start your customised exercise program today.
+Speak to us at Esperance Physiotherapy to start your customised exercise program or sleep education program today.